Avaiga/taipy-getting-started-core/step_05/ReadMe.md

         Modifying the scope of a Data Node is as simple as changing its Scope parameter in the configuration.

-        The configuration is taken in the previous step, so you can copy the last TOML Config file directly.
+        The configuration is taken in the previous step, so you can copy the last TOML Config file directly or take it [here](../src/config_04.toml).

         ![](config_05.gif){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }